morriscox/Rules-of-Tech-Support/Rules of Tech Support - rules.md

 **Rule 8E** - "Isn't it YOUR JOB to know that?"

-**Rule 8F** - Users will not read you the entire error code or message.
+**Rule 8F** - Users will not read you the entire error code or message or will read everything else.

+**Rule 8G** - If the user reads you the error message in its entirety, it will be irrelevant to the issue.

 #### Rule 9 - Expect any and all jargon and technical terms (such as wireless) to be misunderstood.